 By Nikki Ducas

-Nikki Ducas is a Fredericksburg mom of two boys, a 5-year-old and 22-month-old.
-She loves going on inexpensive family adventures with her boys.
+Nikki Ducas is a Fredericksburg mom of two boys, a 5-year-old and nearly 2-year-old.
+She enjoys teaching by example that you can afford nice things without going into debt.